10 Urban Artists From Oceania You Should Know

 Even though some describe him as “Australia’s Banksy” for his engaged and humorous style, Fintan Magee creates rather unique artwork that touches upon negative aspects of our world, such as consumption, violence and war.
 Magee was born in Queensland, where he started his career painting graffiti art.
-Later on he obtained a Fine Art degree and moved to Brisbane.
+Later on, he obtained a Fine Art degree and moved to Brisbane.
 He received national acclaim for his Brisbane mural depicting Felix Baumgartner.
-Magee’s rich visual style that mixes surreal and figurative imagery is recognizable for bold images that utilize every available surface, dripping with color which very often bleeds off the walls and spill onto the sidewalk.
+Magee’s rich visual style that mixes surreal and figurative imagery is recognizable for bold images that utilize every available surface, dripping with a color which very often bleeds off the walls and spill onto the sidewalk.

 Askew1 - blurring the lines between street and fine art